RP-CNBI Faculty and Staff Present at the 2025 International Neuropsychological Society Meeting in New Orleans!

 Our Mission

-The primary mission of the Research Program on Cognition and Neuromodulation Based Interventions (RP-CNBI) is to identify and provide effective treatments for those suffering from neurologic injury and disease.
+The primary mission of the Research Program on Cognition and Neuromodulation Based Interventions (RP-CNBI) is to identify and provide effective treatments for those with neurologic injury and disease.
 We strive to bridge the knowledge gap between academic-based research and real-world clinical practice in order to enhance functioning and quality of life in affected individuals.
 While we primarily focus on methods to assist older adults, including those with dementia, we remain committed to other causes of cognitive and functional impairment.

 We integrate neuropsychological theory, modern neuroimaging methods, and a range of non-pharmacologic treatments in order to: